 What is space and ocean activity?

-- Space activity.
-In general, space activity is any activity conducted in space.
+- Space activity is any activity conducted in space.
 For purposes of this section, space means any area not within the jurisdiction (as recognized by the United States) of a foreign country, possession of the United States, or the United States, and not in international water.

-- Ocean activity.
-In general, ocean activity is any activity conducted on or underwater, not within the jurisdiction (as recognized by the United States) of a foreign country, possession of the United States, or the United States (collectively, in international water)
+- Ocean activity Is any activity conducted on or underwater, not within the jurisdiction (as recognized by the United States) of a foreign country, possession of the United States, or the United States (collectively, in international water)

 It means that the income earned on international waters by a US person is sourced to the US.
-As such the foreign tax credit is not available, and only a foreign tax deduction (as an itemized deduction on Schedule A) would be available, although much less beneficial than either the FTC or the FEIE.
+As such the foreign tax credit is not available.
+Thus, only a foreign tax deduction (as an itemized deduction on Schedule A) would be available.
+Although much less beneficial than either the FTC or the FEIE.